-We have a new project aimed at the whole Wesleyan community to find out what this year has been like.
+We have a new project aimed at the whole Wesleyan community to learn what this year has been like.

 Postcards (blank ones for the artistically inclined, as well as new archival image options) are available outside Special Collections & Archives in Olin Library, though you’re also welcome to use one of your own postcards.
-Write your message, then drop it in the drop box outside SC&A, deliver it to SC&A in person, or mail your postcard to us (Special Collections & Archives, 252 Church St., Middletown, CT 06457)!
-We will also be around campus over the next few weeks to collect responses (list of dates/locations where we’ll be?).
+Write your message, then drop it in the dropbox outside SC&A, deliver it to SC&A in person, or mail your postcard to us (Special Collections & Archives, 252 Church St., Middletown, CT 06457)!
+We will also be around campus over the next few weeks to collect responses.
 If you aren’t on campus and want a postcard to return, get in touch at email@example.com, and we can send you a postcard.